scheidelg/SANS-Class-Redirect-Template/Instructions.md

     - Click on **Anyone with the link can edit** to activate the *Link settings* dialog
     - Uncheck the **Allow editing** checkbox and click **Apply** to return to the *Send link* dialog
     - On the *Send link* dialog, you should see "Anyone with the link can view"
+    - Click on **Copy link** to get a shareable link

+      **Note**: If the link ends with a '?=text' then you can ignore that text

+       - Copy to the clipboard
-    - Click on **Copy link** to get a shareable link; copy to clipboard; save in a scratchpad so you don't lose it
+       - Save in a scratchpad so you don't lose it
     - Close the dialog
     - In the details pane, under *Has access*, click on **Manage access** to activate the *Manage access* pane
     - Confirm that the new sharing link has been created
        - "Anyone with this link can fiew this item"
        - No expiration date
     - Close the *Details* pane
+    - In another browser window, test the newly created link

 5. Create a new GitHub repository with an index.html file.